 Now that you know some of the things that a prenup can do, let us talk about some of the things that cannot be included in this type of agreement.

-When it comes to alimony, most states will not allow a person to waive their right to alimony.
+When it comes to alimony, most states will not allow a person to waive his or her right to alimony.
 Therefore, you will want to check your state’s guidelines, but generally, this waiver cannot be included in a prenup.
-In addition, prenups are a legal document, so they cannot contain anything that can be construed as illegal.
+In addition, prenups are legal documents, so they cannot contain anything that can be construed as illegal.
 In most cases, doing so would void out the prenup.
 Also, prenups cannot encourage someone to get a divorce.

 In addition, prenups cannot be used to list things for your own personal gain, such as dictating if and when a child will be brought into the marriage, and who is responsible for taking care of that child.
-For instance, a prenup cannot be used to turn your spouse into your own personal housekeeper.
+A prenup also cannot be used to turn your spouse into your own personal housekeeper.